Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tour guide introduces artifacts and images at the Stieng Soc Bom Bo Ethnic Cultural Reserve.
 (Photo: K GỵH/TTXVN)

 Thanks to the dedication of the village elders, generations of descendants have been taught traditional crafts such as: brocade weaving, blacksmithing, wine making, gong playing...
 Mr. Dieu Yo, son of village elder Dieu Len - gong playing artist, shared: "I myself always preserve the identity of the nation and propagate to my descendants not to forget.
-What the previous generations left behind, I always cherish and preserve to promote better."
+What the previous generation left behind, I always cherish and preserve to promote better."

 Vibrant cultural space, unique tourist destination

 The Stieng ethnic cultural conservation area in Bom Bo commune was built in 2012, covering an area of over 113 hectares.
-This is a unique cultural space, with more than 300 valuable artifacts and documents, two main areas including the exhibition space and the festival area - traditional long house.
+This is a unique cultural space, with over 300 valuable artifacts and documents, two main areas including the exhibition space and the festival area - traditional long house.
 The artifacts vividly recreate the life, customs and heroic history of the Stieng people.

 In recent times, the Reserve has attracted a large number of tourists from many localities.
 In addition to visitors, this is also a destination for learning experiences, organizing extracurricular activities, and educating revolutionary traditions.